ecupaio/dcgffl/_pages/covid-19-policies.md

 #### Vaccination

 All Players, Officials, and Spectators who are able to do so are expected to be fully vaccinated against COVID-19, in accordance with CDC guidelines.
 Proof of vaccination will not be required for participation in DCGFFL, but being vaccinated is the best way to make our league as safe as possible.
-As of January 15, 2022, DC guidelines require proof of vaccination to enter many businesses; this includes sponsor venues that will be hosting DCGFFL events throughout the season.
-Thus, local guidelines require that individuals be fully vaccinated against COVID-19 in order to participate fully in this season’s events.
+As of March 5, 2022, many of our sponsors require proof of vaccination to enter; this includes venues that will be hosting DCGFFL events throughout the season.
+Thus, individuals are expected to be fully vaccinated against COVID-19 in order to fully participate in this season’s events.

 #### Face Coverings